diatche/durationpy/README.md

 1. Install `pdoc3` if needed with `pip3 install pdoc3`.
 2. Navigate to project root and install dependencies: `poetry install`.
-3. Generate documetation files with: `pdoc3 -o docs --html durationpy`.
+3. Generate documetation files with: `pdoc3 -o docs --html pyduration`.
-4. The new files will be in `docs/durationpy`.
+4. The new files will be in `docs/pyduration`.
 Move them to `docs/` and replace existing files.